DigitalH2O/dh2o-atlantis/README.md

 Install dh2o-atlantis with npm, and then do `@import '~dh2o-atlantis/scss/index';` in your project's main SASS file to add the base DH2O styles.

-You'll also need to append the following to your SASS configuration in webpack:
+You'll also need to install `jsontosass-loader`, and append the following to your SASS configuration in webpack:

 ```
 jsontosass?path=${SASS_JSON_VARS_PATH}